UniVR-DH/DataLake-VKG/README.md

 # DataLake-VKG

 DataLake-VKG provides a reproductible environment for constructing a Virtual Knowledge Graph (VKG) over heterogeneous data sources.
-The system integrates the Ontop system associated with the Dremio data federator.
+The system integrates the Ontop system with the Dremio data federator.
 This repository contains a standalone demonstrator independent of the DataGEMS platform.
 The fully deployed version is available at: https://github.com/datagems-eosc/virtual-data-catalog

 License: [LICENSE](LICENSE)